habemus-papadum/stack-notebook/README.md

 ## and then:
 stack-notebook/stack-notebook

-## If you put script on your path, then you can lose the dash:
+## If you put the script on your path, then you can lose the dash:
+export PATH=${PATH}/stack-notebook
 stack notebook
 ````